 Now You’re Ready to Get Started

-A key aspect of this is recognizing the individuals who do the most financial lifting.
-Before embarking on a major gifts program, make sure you know how to best recognize your major donors in a way that is meaningful for both you and them.
+A key aspect is recognizing the individuals who do the most financial lifting.
+Before embarking on a major gifts program, make sure you know how to best recognize your major donors in a meaningful way for both you and them.

 Join the discussion in our Slack channel on connected fundraising